-You’ve probably heard you should fuel up first thing in the morning when gas is coldest.
+You’ve probably heard you should fill your tank first thing in the morning when gas is coldest.
 Sounds nice in theory, but the impact on your gas mileage is negligible.
-So what can you do to get better gas mileage?
+So how to save on gas?

-If you’re sick of spending too much on fuel every month, these five tips for improving gas mileage can save you some serious cash — and some will even keep you safer on the road in the process.
+If you’re sick of spending too much money at the pump each month, these fuel saving tips for improving gas mileage can let you keep cash in your pocket — and even keep you safer on the road in the process.

 Underinflated tires are a major drain on your gas tank, not to mention a safety hazard.
 Most new cars come equipped with tire pressure sensors, but don’t rely on those to tell you when it’s time to add air — they’ll only alert you once your pressure has dipped significantly.
 Check your tires at least once a month to increase your gas mileage, though a weekly check takes just a couple minutes.